 Here are some things to keep in mind during this time:

-- Stay at home and away from others if you are feeling sick, even if symptoms are mild
+- Stay at home and away from others when you are feeling sick, even if symptoms are mild

 - Practice good hygiene: